jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We need to start here because our genes were selected like anyone else's.
 Living under the stars and up against the whims of nature, our DNA passed the entire gauntlet of trials—from cold and heat to hunger, aging, and limited resources—and was specifically selected to play in the Game of Life

-Modern humans still have all the perseverance, edge, grit, and other abilities seen throughout animal kingdom in our genes.
+Modern humans still have all the perseverance, edge, grit, and other abilities and limitations from our ancestral ancestors.
 This manifests in many ways.

 Some are physiological.
 Such as our offspring have prolonged vulnerability after birth.
 To provide extended care their parents typically mate for life.
 Relatively high infant mortality, estimated as high as 40% for Stone Age peoples, means humans don't have mating seasons.
 Instead couples must be ready to procreate year round to more quickly replace any lost members.